 If you are running a typical network that is not PoE, then you can install many different types of PoE switches but we always recommend Ubiquiti UniFi switches for small business networks.
 They have cloud monitoring capability, enterprise-level security and a ton of super cool features you will love.
 Not to mention, they are very solid and last a long time along with being cost-effective.

 Once you have a PoE switch, make sure it has the correct power rating to provide enough power for the number of devices you have.
 Then have a cable installer pull Cat5e or above cables to each location you might want a device now and possibly in the future.
-The beauty with category rated Ethernet cable is that you can always keep expanding.
+The beauty is that you can always keep expanding.